othree/json-blue/JSON.md

 * [Collection+JSON](https://github.com/collection-json/spec) is a JSON-based read/write hypermedia-type designed
    to support management and querying of simple collections.
 * [OData JSON Format](https://docs.oasis-open.org/odata/odata-json-format/v4.0/os/odata-json-format-v4.0-os.html)
+* [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) is a convention for modeling graph information as a JSON object.
+Applications that use Falcor represent all their domain data as a single JSON Graph object.

 ## Tool